Imaginox1/AutoFalcon/README.md

 The .exe file will be inside of the new folder created, you can move it or place it wherever you wish

 You will be able to use the .exe now

+## Running the Application
+After you open the non-zip file and double click the .exe inside

+A windows smartscreen defender window will open asking if you are sure you want to run the program

+All you need to do is select the more options in the upper right area and click the run anyway that will show up

+After the application will work and you can now use the falconlink automation

 # Go Falcons!